UAS or UNI: A comparison

 • dual studies

-• easier to combine job and studies (studies for working students)
+• easier to combine studies and work (studies for working students)

 • fixed timetable